-This study, funded by the Department of Defense and published in The Lancet Psychiatry, is the largest RCT on TM practice and PTSD.
-It was a non-inferiority trial, designed to assess whether TM was noninferior to Prolonged Exposure (PE), considered the "goldstandard" therapy for treating PTSD.
-Both the TM technique and PE were compared to an active Health Education (HE) treatment.
-The study randomly assigned 203 veterans with clinical PTSD (CAPS score > 45) to either Transcendental Meditation practice (N=68), PE (N=68), or HE (N=67).
-Each

-Reduction in PTSD Symptoms and Depression: Comparison of Transcendental Meditation, Prolonged Exposure and Health Education treatment provided 12 sessions, 90 minutes each, over 12 weeks, in addition to daily home practice.
+This study funded by the Department of Defense and published in Lancet Psychiatry is the largest RCT on TM and PTSD.
+It was a non-inferiority trial, designed to assess whether TM was non-inferior to Prolonged Exposure (PE), considered the "gold-standard" therapy for treating PTSD.
+Both TM and PE were compared to an active Health Education (HE) treatment.
+The study randomly assigned 203 veterans with clinical PTSD (CAPS score > 45) to either Transcendental Meditation (N=68), PE (N=68), or HE (N=67).
+Each treatment provided 12 sessions, 90 minutes each over 12 weeks, with daily home practice.
 The table and figures below show the results for PTSD symptoms and depression.
-All 202 eligible patients randomly assigned to treatment were included in the intent-to-treat analyses regardless of treatment dropout or missing post-test data.
-The study found that both the TM technique and PE were significantly more effective than HE.
-TM practice was significantly non-inferior to PE for CAPS, PCL-M, and depression (PHQ-9) scores when using baseline dependent score, number of PTSD medications, sex, and number of years since discharge from the armed forces as covariates (p=0.0002).
+All 202 eligible patients randomly assigned to treatment were included in the intent-to treat analyses regardless of treatment dropout or missing post-test data.
+The study found that both TM and PE were significantly more effective than HE.
+TM was significantly non-inferior to PE for CAPS, PCL-M, and depression (PHQ-9) scores when using baseline dependent score, number of PTSD medications, sex, and number of years since discharge from the armed forces as covariates (p=0.0002).